cue-lang/cue/doc/ref/spec.md

 The ordering operators `<`, `<=`, `>`, and `>=` apply to operands that are ordered.
 These terms and the result of the comparisons are defined as follows:

+- Null is comparable with itself and any other type.
+  Two null values are always equal, null is unequal with anything else.
 - Boolean values are comparable.
   Two boolean values are equal if they are either both true or both false.
 - Integer values are comparable and ordered, in the usual way.